adamw/veripacks/README.md

 Veripacks implements some of the ideas from the blog post ["Let's turn packages into a module system"](http://www.warski.org/blog/2012/11/lets-turn-packages-into-a-module-system/).

-Veripacks allows to specify which classes from a package should be accessible, and verify that the specification is met.
+Veripacks allows to specify which classes from a package hierarchy should be accessible, and verify that the specification is met.

 This is similar to package-private access in Java, however Veripacks extends this to subpackages, respecting package parent-child dependencies.
 While usually the package is just a string identifier, Veripacks treats packages in a